burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **However, It can be run in compile time and in runtime.**

 The main idea of B. Stroustrup is that it brings type-rich programming in compile-time.
-The deep reason that includes this in the language is that many communities ask B. Stroustrup to have something that will make table lookup easier in languages.
-And because it's near impossible to be faster than table lookup, this concept can make sense.
+The deep reason that includes this in the language is that many communities ask B. Stroustrup to have something that will make table look-up easier in languages.
+And because it's nearly impossible to be faster than table lookup, this concept can make sense.

 C++11 `constexpr` functions had to put everything in a single return statement.
-In C++14 `constexpr` functions, not necessarily have to put everything in a single return statement.
+In C++14 `constexpr` functions, do not necessarily have to put everything in a single return statement.
 Example:
 ```cpp
 constexpr int sum(int a, int b)
 {